How to Use the SCARF Model to Improve Workplace Collaboration

 Organizations must balance structure and flexibility by allowing employees to make decisions within clear boundaries.

-Autonomy fuels engagement.
-When employees feel trusted, they don’t just participate in collaboration—they drive it.
+Autonomy builds engagement.
+When employees feel trusted, they actively drive collaboration.

 Why It Matters